- Make a list of attorneys who specialize in your specific needs.

 Fee structures for drafting an estate plan can vary as well.
 Some attorneys charge a flat fee, while others bill by the hour.
-Flat fees typically include everything that it takes to prepare the estate planning documents.
-In general, simple estate plans, including a will, power of attorney, and medical directives, can cost from $300 to $1,200.
+Flat fees typically include everything required to prepare the estate planning documents.
+In general, simple estate plans, including a will, power of attorney, and medical directives, can cost between $300 to $1,200.
 More complex plans—for example, those that include trust documents—could cost up to $5,000 or more.
 Individual rates may vary by jurisdictions and states, as well as other factors.

 An attorney also may pass along other fees for specific tasks, such as online research, court filings, copying documents, or courier fees.
 Ask about these potential charges up front before making a selection.

 After you've interviewed your prospects, choose the one who fits best with your needs, personality, and budget.
 At this point, the attorney may provide you with an engagement or retainer letter, a contract that defines the nature of your legal engagement with them and the terms of the agreement you have reached.
 These terms include the expenses you will be responsible for and how your attorney will charge for their time.
 From there, your attorney will help you craft an estate plan, and you can work together to make sure that it covers all of your needs.